 Protecting this earth and appreciating its resources can be seen all along the Way of American Genius.
 Explore the wonder of nature in one of the many state parks along the route, or enjoy the fruits of others labor at a dairy, winery or brewery.

-Enjoy the journey, and rediscover the genius all around you.
+Enjoy the journey, and rediscover the American Genius all around you.